-When land becomes redundant to our business needs, KeyLand Developments seeks to regenerate that land.
+When land becomes redundant to our business needs, our sister company, KeyLand Developments, seeks to regenerate that land.
 For example, we have submitted a request for planning permission to redevelop a redundant treatment works into 500,000 square feet of new business space which could help generate 1,000 jobs, as part of the broader 375-acre City Fields plan to create a new community to the east of Wakefield.

-Using the concept of Financial, Natural and Social Capital, we are working to maximise the value of all our land for customers and Yorkshire Water.
+Using the concept of Financial, Natural and Social Capital, we are working to maximise the value of all our land for customers and the Company.
 Having assessed options at our site at Humberstone Bank Farm in North Yorkshire, we found that managing the site for nature would enhance value.
 We are now engaging externally to find the best partners to help us implement this new approach at the site.